 Governor John Carney recognized the value of efficiency in the operation of Delaware state government.
 With Executive Order 4, in early 2017, he established the Government Efficiency and Accountability Review (GEAR) Board.
 A major focus area for this body is IT Efficiency.
 DTI’s centralization efforts were reinvigorated by GEAR, leading to a major review by an outside consultant of all State of Delaware Information Technology assets and services, including DTI’s.
 GEAR has produced a number of reports on the progress of this administration’s initiatives.

-Work continues as Delaware makes progress toward centralization of IT with the introduction of Senate Bill 153 by Senator Poore, co-sponsored by Representative Griffith during the 150th General Assembly.
+Work continues as Delaware makes progress toward centralization of IT with the passing of Senate Bill 153 by Senator Poore, co-sponsored by Representative Griffith, signed by Governor Carney on 8/5/2019.

-This table summarizes proposed changes to DTI’s enabling statute.
+This table summarizes changes to DTI’s enabling statute.